zacanger/niddesa/text/mahaniddesa-from-chinese/15-chinese-amazon.md

-15. Explanation of the Stick

-Second, the description of the Scripture of the Stick will say:

 170. the horror of the bang-takers: look at the heterous people,

 I will talk about the sense of urgency: I was stirred up.